Environment | Value natural resources

 Concept

 An increase in population and the number of automobiles will likely further boost tire demand in the future.
 The Bridgestone Group is working toward its goal to minimize resource depletion by implementing sustainable resource use through promoting technological innovation and business innovation.
-The Group has set the goal of using “100% sustainable materials” in its products as the long-term environmental vision for 2050 and beyond.
+Bridgestone has set the goal of using “100% sustainable materials” in its products as the long-term environmental vision for 2050 and beyond.

-The Bridgestone Group defines sustainable materials as those that:
+Bridgestone defines sustainable materials as those that:

 (1) come from resources with a continual supply;